-The Community Colleges Australia (CCA) CEO coaching and mentoring program will commence early in 2019.
+The Community Colleges Australia (CCA) CEO coaching and mentoring program commenced in January 2019.
 Ty Wiggins, CCA’s management and strategy consultant who specialises in executive coaching and mentoring and has worked for many community colleges, is facilitating the program.
+Please contact Don Perlgut to express interest in future "intakes" of this program.

 The purpose of the 2019 CEO coaching and mentoring program is to: